 What is the best treatment for male hair loss in Singapore?

-The hair loss is not specific to any area of the scalp, but I noticed a general decrease in my hair density.
+The hair loss is not specific to any area of the scalp, but I notice a general decrease in my hair density.
 None of my family members have shown any signs of balding before turning 60 years old.

 What can I do to increase my hair density, and who do I need to see?
-Thank you for all your efforts with the QnA as I have learnt a lot from browsing it.
+Thank you for all your efforts with the QnA as I have learned a lot from browsing it.

 The most common cause of hair loss in men is Male Pattern Hair Loss as seen in the attached picture.

 If you are having receding temples and front hairline similar to the above picture, then you are having Male Pattern Hair Loss.
 It is due to Dihydrotestosterone hormone wreaking havoc on the front and top hair follicles on your head.

 There’s 2 ways to restore hair in your case (and for many other men).